 And on the banks, on both sides of the river, there will grow all kinds of trees for food.
 Their leaves will not wither, nor their fruit fail, but they will bear fresh fruit every month, because the water for them flows from the sanctuary.
 Their fruit will be for food, and their leaves for healing.

 Timothy recommends wine for stomach ailments.
 In 2 Kings and in Isaiah, a cake of figs is used to help heal a boil, and Proverbs calls honeycomb “health to the body.”
 Many scriptures refer to anointing with oil to help cure sickness in the body.
 There are several references to balms and oils being used to soften wounds.
 Jesus also makes references to doctors in the gospels, saying that only the sick need doctors, not the well, and comparing himself as a physician of the soul.

 At God’s Greenery, we are on a journey of learning about God and the ways He heals – body, mind, and spirit.
 We are also on a journey of learning about one of the natural tools God created that has recently been widely discovered – CBD oil.
-CBD oil, like the Balm of Gilead or sweet honeycomb, is helping many people heal from a wide variety of ailments, including insomnia, anxiety, skin conditions, and seizures.
+CBD oil, like the Balm of Gilead or sweet honeycomb, is helping many people heal from a wide variety of ailments, including insomnia, stress, skin conditions, and seizures.
 Studies are ongoing, but the personal stories are amazing.
 Stories of overcoming opioid addiction, helping an autistic child gain language and bodily control, watching a child become seizure-free, and achieving victory over crippling anxiety after using CBD abound.
 It’s hard to discount someone’s firsthand account.